jplemoussu/smallbizhack-sydney/README.md

 }
 ```

-Here a run down of the OAuth response from QuickBooks:
+Here's a run down of the OAuth response from QuickBooks:

 * `access_token`: token you will add in the authorization header of every API call to access data from your sandbox company.
 It is short lived: 1 hour.
 Can be refreshed before each call by calling the refresh token endpoint.
 * `refresh_token`: Required to acquire a short lived `access token`.
 These last 100 days, but whenever our token endpoint returns a new one for the same company, start using it instead for subsequent calls.
 If the token is lost, generate a new refresh token by re-authorising your app.